• Tutorials >

 In DistributedDataParallel, (DDP) training, each process/ worker owns a replica of the model and processes a batch of data, finally it uses all-reduce to sum up gradients over different workers.
 In DDP the model weights and optimizer states are replicated across all workers.
 FSDP is a type of data parallelism that shards model parameters, optimizer states and gradients across DDP ranks.

-FSDP GPU memory footprint would be smaller than DDP across all workers.
-This makes the training of some very large models feasible and helps to fit larger models or batch sizes for our training job.
-This would come with the cost of increased communication volume.
-The communication overhead is reduced by internal optimizations like communication and computation overlapping.
+When training with FSDP, the GPU memory footprint is smaller than when training with DDP across all workers.
+This makes the training of some very large models feasible by allowing larger models or batch sizes to fit on device.
+This comes with the cost of increased communication volume.
+The communication overhead is reduced by internal optimizations like overlapping communication and computation.

 FSDP workflow